rikhuijzer/phd-thesis/chapters/discussion.typ

 It would cut the data into different parts, and then use a linear model for each part.
 Model like this exist (e.g., #parencite(<raymaekers2023fast>)), but they might need additional constraints to improve performance on small datasets.

-Finally, if there is one thing this thesis argues for, it is to consider the story of the blind men and an elephant.
+Finally, this thesis mentioned the story of the blind men and an elepant.
 The blind men individually come to different (and incorrect) conclusions about what an elephant is.
 When they together look at the elephant from different angles, they come to a much better conclusion.
-This aligns with how most successful investors think.
-They understand that it is not about being exactly right in a simplified world, but about being roughly right in a complex world @simon1979rational @sutherland2021alchemy.
-As Peter Lynch put it: "if you can add 8 and 8 and can get fairly close to 16, then that is all you need".
-More specifically, future psychology research could improve by combining the information from different statistical approaches, different models, and different perspectives.
-Taken together, this thesis is not saying that the old methods of doing research are wrong.
-Nor is it saying that the new methods are right.
-It is saying that the old methods are not enough, and that the new methods are not enough.
-It is saying that science needs both.
+This thesis has looked into widely varying methods to predict dropout from special forces selection.
+We used frequentist statistics, Bayesian statistics, machine learning, single-question questionnaire items, and more.
+Hopefully, this thesis has looked at the elephant from a few useful angles, and future research will get us closer to seeing it fully.